Sparse Network Estimation for Dynamical Spatio-temporal Array Models: Brain imaging data

 \subsection{The aggregated stimulus and network estimates}

-Figure \ref{fig:two} shows the estimate of the stimulus component for all pixels 69 ms after onset.
-We argue that the ``high stimulus'' areas visible in Figure \ref{fig:two} correspond to the expected mapping of the center of field of view (CFOV), see Figure 1 in \cite{harvey2009}.
+Fig. \ref{fig:two} shows the estimate of the stimulus for all pixels 69 ms after onset.
+We argue that the ``high stimulus'' areas visible in Fig. \ref{fig:two} correspond to the expected mapping of the center of field of view (CFOV), see Fig. 1 in \cite{harvey2009}.

-For the pixel indicated with a white dot in the right panel of Figure \ref{fig:two}, we show the raw data for each trial along with the trial specific estimate of the stimulus component and the aggregated stimulus component in Figure \ref{fig:one}.
+For the pixel indicated with a white dot in the right panel of Fig. \ref{fig:two}, we show the raw data for each trial along with the trial specific estimate of the stimulus component and the aggregated stimulus component in Fig. \ref{fig:one}.
 Notice that the estimated stimulus component shows both an on-signal after the stimulus start and an off-signal after the stimulus stop.
 Also notice the considerable variation over trials in the raw data with some trials displaying a clear signal and others almost no signal.

 Visualizing the aggregated estimate of the network is more challenging as this is quantified by the function $w:\RR^5\to\RR$.
 A Shiny app visualizing $w$ is available online (see \href{http://shiny.science.ku.dk/AL/NetworkApp/}{\texttt{shiny.science.ku.dk/AL/NetworkApp/}}), and here we present various time and space aggregated measures of propagation effects -- some of which are inspired by analogous concepts from graph theory.